rails-lambda/crypteia/README.md

 ENV LD_PRELOAD=/opt/lib/libcrypteia.so
 ```

 Alternatively, you can download your platform's binary and shared object file from our [Releases](https://github.com/customink/crypteia/releases) page and place them into your projects Docker build directory.
-Remember, to remove the platform file suffix.
+Remember to remove the platform file suffix.
 Example:

 ```dockerfile
 RUN mkdir -p /opt/lib